 \section{Introduction}

 Many years have passed since the discovery of neutrino oscillations~\cite{Athanassopoulos:1997pv,Fukuda:1998mi,Eguchi:2002dm,Ahmad:2002jz}, yet massive neutrinos are still not in the \gls{sm}.
 That is not surprising: it is extremely hard to either confirm or exclude all the possible mechanisms that generate neutrino masses due to their weak impact on the sectors that we can actually see in the experiments, see e.g. studies of the low energy effects of the seesaw mechanisms in~\cite{Abada:2007ux, Coy:2021hyr}.
-However, having in mind the impressive precision of current \gls{clfv} experiments~\cite{MEG:2020zxk, MEGII:2018kmf, BaBar:2009hkt, Belle-II:2018jsg, Wasili:2020ksf, Hayasaka:2010np, COMET:2018auw} some of the scenarios can actually lead to possible signatures and/or restrictions on the parameter spaces, and will become even more restricting in the future.
+However, having in mind the impressive precision of current \gls{clfv} experiments~\cite{MEG:2020zxk, BaBar:2009hkt, Hayasaka:2010np, SINDRUM:1987nra} some of the scenarios can actually lead to possible signatures and/or restrictions on the parameter spaces, and will become even more restricting in the future, given planned experiments \cite{MEGII:2018kmf,Belle-II:2018jsg,Wasili:2020ksf,COMET:2018auw,Cirigliano:2021img}.
 Hence, it makes sense to look at the most constraining scenarios to narrow down the possible space of the neutrino mass mechanisms.

 The simplest neutrino mass mechanisms can be put into three categories: inducing neutrino masses at tree-level (e.g. all types of seesaw \cite{Minkowski:1977sc, Yanagida:1979as, Mohapatra:1979ia}), generating them at loops (see e.g. \cite{Zee:1980ai, Pilaftsis:1991ug, Ma:2006km}), and combining these mechanisms (e.g. \cite{Grimus:1989pu, MANDAL2021136458}).
+These mass mechanisms can be embedded into more exotic models, for example, the seesaw mechanism can arise from extra dimensions \cite{Girmohanta:2020llh, Girmohanta:2021gpf}, or radiative neutrino generation can be realized with composite Higgses \cite{Cacciapaglia:2020psm, Rosenlyst:2021tdr}.
 While virtually all scenarios can fit the current experimental constraints, it is far harder to claim the strictly excluded regions unambiguously, especially when one studies more general scenarios with an overwhelming number of free parameters (see e.g. \cite{Jurciukonis:2021izn}).
 A look at less general models, with more exposed and isolated effects on the \gls{clfv} from the neutrino sector, naturally provides a solution to this problem.